 Changing your habits

 Nipping our bad habits in the bud can really help make our mornings better.
-Here’s a few bad habits to work on for a better morning.
+Here are a few bad habits to work on for a better morning.

 57. Stop snoozing.
 No more hitting that snooze button.
 You’re not going to feel more rested by getting interrupted, 15 minute increments of sleep.
 Sooo, quit!

-59. Drink water right away in the morning.
+59. Drink water right away in the morning and splash some cold water on your face.
 This helps to wake up the body!

 60. Get out of your jammies.
 Getting dressed in regular clothes is a great motivator in the morning.